by Tom Bosschaert

 SiD's Definition of Sustainability

-Before formulating our overarching theory, we first had to rewrite the definition of sustainability, a historically ill-defined and misunderstood term that results in many issues when working towards it.
+Core part of SiD's theory is its definition of sustainability from a systems-thinking perspecitve.
+Sustainability is a historically ill-defined and misunderstood term that results in many issues when working towards it.

 We aimed to develop a more precise, clear, and actionable definition that will not only help organizations preserve our environment but also provide new avenues for adopting sustainability's fundamental principles.